oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-step-6-governance.md

 ## Predictability and Control

-{% img assets/predictability.jpg 45% "Predictability" %}
+{% imgx assets/predictability.jpg 45% "Predictability" %}
-{% img assets/predictability.1.jpg 45% "Allocate Budgets" %}
+{% imgx assets/predictability.1.jpg 45% "Allocate Budgets" %}

 Budgets are set on cost-tracking tags or on compartments (including the root compartment) to track all spending in that cost-tracking tag or for that compartment and its children.
 Budgets can be used to set thresholds for your Oracle Cloud Infrastructure spending.
 You can set alerts on your budget to let you know when you might exceed your budget, and you can view all of your budgets and spending from one single place in the Oracle Cloud Infrastructure console.

-{% img assets/control.jpg 45% "Control" %}
+{% imgx assets/control.jpg 45% "Control" %}
-{% img assets/control.1.jpg 45% "Set Treshholds" %}
+{% imgx assets/control.1.jpg 45% "Set Treshholds" %}

 See [Budgets Overview][cost_doku_budgets] for more information.